 ThermiTight: This non-surgical, minimally invasive treatment uses a tiny probe to deliver radiofrequency (RF) energy to depths beneath the skin’s surface.
 This energy improves skin laxity and smooths texture, as well as melts fat all in a single treatment, which makes its hefty $4,500 to $6,500 price tag slightly more palatable.

 “For neck laxity, this device currently gives the best results in the least number of treatments for people who are unwilling to undergo surgery,” Dr. Bloom says.
-The doctor uses local anesthesia, and patients generally see results within a month, though maximum results truly become apparent when collagen remodeling is complete, around the four- to six-month mark.
-What’s more: This truly is a one-and-done treatment, as the effects are long lasting.
+The doctor uses local anesthesia, and patients generally see results within a month, though maximum results truly become apparent when collagen remodeling is complete, around the 4- to 6-month mark.
+What’s more: This truly is a one-and-done treatment, as the effects are long-lasting.
 “It’s your own body’s collagen and elastic tissues that have been stimulated,” Dr. Bloom says.

 Infini: This device delivers high-intensity focused RF energy through an array of microneedles that a dermatologist can manipulate to variable depths, allowing him or her to selectively target multiple layers.
 Typically priced around $1,500, “the Infini combines the benefits of microneedling with deep heating to stimulate your body’s production of new collagen and elastic tissue,” says Dr. Bloom.

 Because the heat is delivered into the deeper layers of the skin, the top layers are protected, making this treatment great for all skin types while nixing visible wounding on the skin’s surface.
-He recommends three to five treatments, spaced four weeks apart, and reports that results are typically seen by the third treatment, with maximum results occurring four to six months after the initial treatment.
+He recommends three to five treatments, spaced four weeks apart, and reports that results are typically seen by the third treatment, with maximum results occurring 4 to 6 months after the initial treatment.

 Non-Surgical Neck Contouring: Much like injecting Botox into deep-seated wrinkles to relax the surrounding muscles, injections of neuromodulators (Botox, Xeomin, and Dysport) into neck muscles can help improve the contour of the neck.
 However, to maintain the effects, you’ll need to repeat every three months.
 “Remember, the neck muscles are much larger muscles than the facial muscles those medicines are usually used to treat,” Dr. Levine notes.